First ScotRail: History

+In addition to FirstGroup, multiple other transport companies entered bids to operate the ScotRail franchise, including Abellio, Arriva, MTR, and National Express.
+During early October 2014, it was announced that Abellio's bid had been selected and thus First ScotRail would be discontinued from April 2015.

+Accordingly, the franchise was transferred to Abellio ScotRail at midnight on 1 April 2015.
+Several hours beforehand, the Caledonian Sleeper services had been separately transferred to Serco.

+Services

 Main lines

 Express trains operated between Edinburgh, Glasgow, Inverness, Dundee and Aberdeen.
 The Highland Main Line links Inverness to the south.
 Some stretches of main line, such as the Highland Main Line, are single track, and express trains must call at intermediate stations to permit trains coming in the opposite direction to pass.

 The main lines of Scotland are: